Amazenmb/AI-Chatbot-for-Customer-Assistance/README.md

 # AI-Chatbot-for-Customer-Assistance
 This is a project for building an AI chatbot using Voiceflow.
-Its a Low code (almost No-code) project.
+Its a Low code project.

 **Platforms/ Tools used**:
 1. Voiceflow